xavdid/dotfiles/README.md

 ### Shell Setup

-- If you're on a computer that has weird signing requirements, then you'll have to build the `truncated_git_path` manually: `go install bin/bin_source/truncated_git_path.go`
+- I've included a compiled version of my [truncated-directory](https://github.com/xavdid/truncated-directory) project to display the current directory.
+If you're on a computer that has weird signing requirements, then you'll have to build it manually.
+Follow the instructions in that repo and update your [starship config](https://starship.rs/config/) accordingly.
 - You may also need to change your shell manually, using `chsh -s /bin/zsh`.

 ### Mouse